 Being beside the sea is one of my favourite free things to do!
 Read about our visit to one of the beaches in Portishead.

-There’s still so much uncertainty about travel, how about staying local and enjoying some of the free things to do in North Somerset instead?
+There’s no need to travel very far.
+Why not stay local and save petrol while enjoying some of the free things to do in North Somerset instead?